Middle Level Teaching & Learning

 All candidates seeking a Bachelor of Science in Education-Middle Level must complete general education requirements, which fulfill both university and state licensure requirements.
 Further, all candidates complete professional education core courses that address aspects of middle level teaching and learning.
 This includes multiple fieldwork experiences and opportunities where candidates learn how to apply theory to practice in middle school teaching.
 Finally, all candidates complete coursework to obtain two content endorsements.

-- Major Content Area: English, Mathematics, Science, OR Social Sciences
+One major content/endorsement area: English, Mathematics, Science, or Social Sciences

-- Minor Content Area: English, Mathematics, Science, Social Sciences, Art Education, Bilingual/ESL, Foreign Language, Health Education, OR Physical Education
+One minor content/endorsement area: English, Mathematics, Science, Social Sciences, Art Education, Bilingual/ESL, Foreign Language, Health Education, or Physical Education

 What can I do with this degree?